Westville, New Haven

-Westville is a neighborhood of the city of New Haven, Connecticut.
+Westville is a neighborhood of the city of New Haven, Connecticut, United States.
 The area is positively reviewed for its walkability, diverse population, and livability.
 It is more expensive than the average American city, has lower crime rates, and graduates children from high school at rates above the national average.

 Geography

 Westville is located in the western part of the city west of the West River.
 The official neighborhood planning area for Westville is defined to be the area bordered by the neighboring town of Woodbridge, Connecticut on the west (the border runs roughly along the Wilbur Cross Parkway), by the Amity neighborhood on the north (along Fountain Street), by the West Rock neighborhood on the northeast (along Valley Street), by the West River on the east, and by the city of West Haven on the south.
 Whalley Avenue, Edgewood Avenue, Fountain Street and Forest Road are the main through routes of the neighborhood.

 Westville is a mixed-use district, with both residential and commercial zoning space.
 Generally, as elevation rises, the neighborhood becomes more residential.
 The eastern half of the residential portion of the neighborhood is a state historic district known as "Suburban Westville Historic District".
 Primarily commercial buildings are located along Whalley Avenue, which runs from the southeast to northwest.
 The commercial district of Westville that runs along Whalley Avenue has also been officially designated as a "Connecticut Main Street".